Belibi, No. 4 Stanford pull away from No. 24 Arizona State

 BIG PICTURE

-Stanford: The Cardinal will be the No. 2 or 3 seed in the Pac-12 tournament, pending the result of the game between No. 9 UCLA and Utah.
+Stanford: The Cardinal will be the No. 3 seed in the Pac-12 tournament behind top-seeded Oregon and No. 2 seed UCLA.

 Arizona State: The Sun Devils already had the fifth seed in the conference tournament wrapped up.
 They have likely done enough in the regular season to earn an at-large selection to the NCAA Tournament.